atomisthq/docs/README.md

 ## Conditions of use

 This documentation build process is provided to the public purely for the purpose of testing documentation changes before submitting pull requests to the appropriate Atomist repository.

 The documents produced by this build process may be published only on [https://docs.atomist.com/][atomist-doc].
 They may not be published in any other form or on any other website without explicit permission.

 ---

 Created by [Atomist][atomist].
 Need Help?
 [Join our Slack workspace][slack].

-[atomist]: https://atomist.com/ (Atomist - How Teams Deliver Software)
+[atomist]: https://atomist.com/ "Atomist - How Teams Deliver Software"
-[slack]: https://join.atomist.com/ (Atomist Community Slack)
+[slack]: https://join.atomist.com/ "Atomist Community Slack"